ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_121_Best_Time_to_Buy_and_Sell_Stock.md

 This solution optimally finds the maximum profit by iterating through the array only once, avoiding the need for nested loops.

 ### Complexity
-The time complexity of this code is `O(N)`, where `N` is the number of days (elements in `prices`), making it more efficient than the brute force approach.
-The space complexity is `O(1)` as it uses only a constant amount of extra space.

 * Runtime: `O(N)`, where `N = prices.length`.
 * Extra space: `O(1)`.